seamplex/feenox/doc/reference-kw.md

 If there are many meshes, the mesh this keyword refers to has to be given with `MESH`.
 If the material applies to more than one physical group in the mesh, they can be added using as many `PHYSICAL_GROUP` keywords as needed.
+The names of the properties in principle can be arbitrary, but each problem type needs a minimum set of properties defined with particular names.
+For example, steady-state thermal problems need at least the conductivity which should be named\ `k`.
+If the problem is transient, it will also need heat capacity\ `rhocp` or diffusivity\ `alpha`.
+Mechanical problems need Young modulus\ `E` and Poisson’s ratio\ `nu`.
+Modal also needs density\ `rho`.
+Check the particular documentation for each problem type.
+Besides these mandatory properties, any other one can be defined.
+For instance, if one mandatory property dependend on the concentration of boron in the material, a new per-material property can be added named `boron` and then the function `boron(x,y,z)` can be used in the expression that defines the mandatory property.

 ##  MATRIX